RenderHeads/lib-VideoTester/README.md

 - Add sentry logging to CLI + app for error logging (Be sure to setup sensible Contexts)
 - Bundle ffprobe in release so we don't have to rely on PATH
 - Make sure GUI tool works on windows and mac (currently will probably only work on mac)
-- Make sure we can handle the "divisble by 4" check for HAP videos.
+- Make sure we can handle the "divisble by 4" check for HAP videos in a way that the user understands.

 # Limitations
 - We only check the first stream of the video file.